jsreport/docs/docs/configuration.md

 **ga** `object`: google analytics settings, example `"ga": { "name" : "jsreport.net", "id" : "UA-xxxxx-2" }`

-**cluster** `(object)` - defines if jsreport should be forked into cluster to increase throughtput of incoming requests. `cluster.numberOfWorkers` defines number of forked jsreport instances. jsreport will use number of cpus as default.
-Using `cluster.enabled` you can disable jsreport clustering and use just one single instance.
-Removing whole `cluster` node will have same effect.

 **daemon** (`true/false`) - default `false`, non windows only, jsreport will run as [daemon](https://www.npmjs.org/package/daemon) and will not block command line

 **express.inputRequestLimit** (`string`) - optional limit for incoming request size, default is `2mb`